UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

-We can do the same thing with multiplication/division too. let’s multiply the rating of each cereal by 2.
-Note that `*` is used in Python for multiplication.
+We can do the same thing with multiplication/division too.
+let’s multiply the rating of each cereal by 2.
+In python we use `*` for multiplication.

 ``` python
 df['rating'] * 2